tricinel/tricinel/README.md

 ![Bogdan talking](./header.jpg)

-I'm Bogdan, a front-end UI developer specialising in modern JavaScript and CSS, progressive enhancement and accessibility on the web.
-Passionately advocating for design systems as a means to create fast and accessible websites and web apps, and improving the developer experience through better tools and processes.
+I'm Bogdan, a front-end UX developer specialising in modern JavaScript and CSS, progressive enhancement and accessibility on the web.
+Passionately helping organisations mitigate the costly risks of having to fix inaccessible websites through adopting an accessibility-first mindset.
+I have over 10 years of experience working in the education and healthcare sectors, with expertise in inclusive design, technology and accessibility on the web.

-I currently live in Düsseldorf, Germany, with my nutty dog Scooby.
+I currently live in Lelystad, Netherlands, with my nutty dog Scooby.

 ## Highlights from my npm packages